alessiobb3b/CoinFlippingbyTelephoneFairness/README.md

 Now we have all we need to complete the protocol.
 Alice will send to Bob a sequence of numbers with the followig criteria: <a href="https://www.codecogs.com/eqnedit.php?latex=x^2&space;\,&space;mod&space;\,n&space;\,&space;|_{x&space;\,&space;\in&space;\,&space;Z_n^*}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?x^2&space;\,&space;mod&space;\,n&space;\,&space;|_{x&space;\,&space;\in&space;\,&space;Z_n^*}" title="x^2 \, mod \,n \, |_{x \, \in \, Z_n^*}" /></a>

+So when Bob will receive the numbers sent by Alice he will not know the Jacobi symbol of that number because we have two possibile numbers, with a different symbol, that can produce that modular result.
+Bob now has to guess the symbol for each number sending back his answer to Alice.
+Alice will now deliver to Bob the real numbers and both can check the result.
+Who won is based on how many symbols Bob has guessed.
+So at the end both have still the 50% chance to win and we also provided fairness to the protocol.

+## RSA-Fairness